Thank you for wanting to explore more about our church.

 “Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.

 “Yes, I am the vine; you are the branches.
 Those who remain in me, and I in them, will produce much fruit.
 For apart from me you can do nothing.
 Anyone who does not remain in me is thrown away like a useless branch and withers.
 Such branches are gathered into a pile to be burned.
 But if you remain in me and my words remain in you, you may ask for anything you want, and it will be granted!
 When you produce much fruit, you are my true disciples.
 This brings great glory to my Father.”
 John 15:4-8 NLT

 Develop others around you

-Imagine you come to faith: you assume that God wants to use you, you believe that God is bigger than your short comings and you are cultivating your relationship with God there is no reason why you should not be investing in other people straight away.
-As you do and you teach these elements to others and they intern teach it to others you get a multiplying effect that God intended.
+Imagine you come to faith: you assume that God wants to use you, you believe that God is bigger than your short comings and you are cultivating your relationship with God.
+There is no reason why you should not be investing in other people straight away.
+As you do these and teach these elements to others, and they in turn teach it to others you get a multiplying effect which God always intended.